armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 | 4            | 4         | 4       | 4          |
 | 2            | 2         | 6       | 6          |

-For each Lambda function you want to deploy, CD-as-a-Service needs the following:
+For each AWS Lambda function you want to deploy, CD-as-a-Service needs the following:

 1. **ArmoryRole** ARN
 1. Region